Ideapod

+Ideapod is a social media platform founded in 2013 by Mark Bakacs and Justin Brown.
+Ideapod received an endorsement and assistance for funding from Richard Branson, founder of Virgin Group.
+As of August 2016, its user base is at 300,000.

+The Ideapod website has been owned by the Brown Brothers Media company (co-founded by Justin) since some date after 2020, and it primarily publishes AI-generated articles.
+The original social media platform appears to be defunct.

 History

-Ideapod is a social media platform that was founded in 2013 by two Australian entrepreneurs named Mark Bakacs and Justin Brown.
+Ideapod is a social media platform that was founded in 2013 by two Australian entrepreneurs Mark Bakacs and Justin Brown.
 Brown stated that he felt "disillusioned" by social media websites such as Facebook or Twitter, and felt that there was too much "gratuitous information" on these websites.
 Brown was studying for a PhD in international politics in London, but chose to drop it for the website.
-He found himself in a rut in a corporate workplace, and wished to do something more impacting.
 Ideapod launched an invite-only beta release on February 24, 2014.
 Before the beta's release, Ideapod advertised that it featured "100+ influential thought leaders and 150+ leading partners, including the United Nations, and the YMCA."
-Ideapod has stated that it hopes to bring in a more diverse user base using this beta.

-Ideapod was launched at the home of Ghislaine Maxwell, 166 East 65th Street in Manhattan, on September 19, 2013.

 Ideapod as of October 21, 2014, had 70,000 users; in 2015, they had 150,000 users.
-As of August 2016, Ideapod has 300,000 active users and 130,000 fans on Facebook.

 Features

-Ideapod, a social network for sharing and evolving ideas, allows participants to create posts which may feature URLs, images, and videos, but limits the length of their post to 1000 characters (or 40 seconds, whichever comes first).
+Ideapod allows participants to create posts which may feature URLs, images, and videos, but limits the length of their post to 1000 characters (or 40 seconds, whichever comes first).
 People are able to reply to others' posts and collaborate with each other.
 Its founders stated that they felt that a "140-character tweet" was too small for users to be able to explain "high-level concepts for solving world problems."
 They also have a feature that allows users to create their own content to share.
 Like Twitter and Facebook, Ideapod utilizes hashtags to categorize comments.
-The co-founders are looking to add new features as the beta continues along to increase users' abilities to collaborate and to better implement certain things.
 The social media site also features a thing called an "idea cluster," wherein relevant ideas from other users can be found.